amitxv/PC-Tuning/docs/physical-setup.md

     - Verify Virtualization/SVM status in Task Manager

-- Disable all power-saving features such as [Active State Power Management](https://en.wikipedia.org/wiki/Active_State_Power_Management), [Aggressive Link Power Management](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), DRAM Power Down Mode, DRAM Self Refresh (may cause issues with restart/shutdown), PCIe Clock Gating and more.
-Search the internet if you are unsure whether a given setting is power-saving-related
+- Disable all power-saving features such as [ASPM (Active State Power Management)](https://en.wikipedia.org/wiki/Active_State_Power_Management), [ALPM (Aggressive Link Power Management)](https://en.wikipedia.org/wiki/Aggressive_Link_Power_Management), DRAM Power Down Mode, DRAM Self Refresh (may cause issues with restart/shutdown), Clock Gating and more.
+You can also look out for options named *power management* or *power saving*.
+Search the internet if you are unsure whether a given setting is power-saving related

 - Disable unnecessary devices such as WLAN, Bluetooth, High Definition Audio (if you aren't using motherboard audio) controllers and unused USB ports (refer to [USB Device Tree Viewer](https://www.uwe-sieber.de/usbtreeview_e.html)), PCIe slots, iGPU and RAM slots